jkrumow/ActorKit/README.md

 ### Subscribing to messages from other actors

-Subscribe to a broadcasted message and set a selector which takes the message's payload as an argument:
+To subscribe to a broadcasted message set the message name a selector which takes the message's payload as an argument:

 ```objc
 [worker subscribe:@"message" selector:@selector(handler:)];